-We decided to add both Messier 8 and Messier 20 as a single entry for this post because of how close they are to one another.
-Using a small telescope like we did in Episode 13, you'll have no problem making both fit in the same image.
+We decided to make this second option a two-in-one, M8 and M20 - which are also called the Lagoon Nebula and Trifid Nebula, respectively.
+That's because of how close Messier 8 and Messier 20 are to one another.
+Using a small telescope as we did in Episode 13, you'll have no problem making both fit in the same image.
 These two nebulae are bright, large, and look fantastic in RGB as well as in narrowband.

 We imaged these objects in Episode 13 of Galactic Hunter!

 The Ring Nebula is a small but very bright planetary nebula in the constellation Lyra.
 A small telescope is not the best fit for this object, but it is not impossible to get a beautiful image even with smaller instruments.
 We captured it with our Orion 8" Astrograph and stock DSLR camera several years ago.
 The Ring Nebula is a great RGB target although it does have quite a lot of Hydrogen Alpha as well.

 We imaged M57 in Episode 2 of Galactic Hunter!

 The Crescent Nebula (you can call it the "brain" nebula if you prefer) is not that difficult to capture, but the faint gas all around it is.
 Located in Cygnus, NGC 6888 also has a tiny faint companion, the Soap Bubble Nebula (can you spot it in our image below?) which is barely visible even with long exposures.

 The Crescent Nebula is also an amazing wide-field target because it lies in the Sadr Region, an area of the sky full of hydrogen gas.

 IC 1396 - The Elephant's Trunk Nebula

 The Elephant's Trunk Nebula can be photographed both wide-field or from up close.
 Both options will give you a totally different image!